 - For marriages lasting over fifteen years but less than twenty years, the length of alimony can be no greater than 80 percent of the length of the marriage.

 - If the marriage lasted over twenty years, there is no limit to the length of alimony.

-General alimony amount: The amount of general alimony is approximately 30 to 35 percent of the difference between the gross income of each spouse.
+The amount of general alimony is approximately 30 to 35 percent of the difference between the gross income of each spouse.

-Reimbursement alimony: Reimbursement alimony is supposed to pay one spouse back for the support (financial or otherwise) that spouse provided during the marriage.
-It can only be granted in marriages that ended in less than five years.
-This alimony can last any period of time and cannot be changed.
+The aim of reimbursement alimony is to pay one spouse back for the support (financial or otherwise) that spouse provided during the marriage.
+It only applies in marriages shorter than five years.
+This alimony can last any period of time and cannot change.
 It ends upon the death of the recipient or the term required in the divorce.
-If the supporting spouse dies before this debt is fully paid, it can be taken from their estate.
+Further, the support can come from the supporting spouse’s estate if he or she dies before fully paying the debt.

-Transitional alimony: Transitional alimony is the payment(s) made to a spouse after a marriage that ended in less than five years.
-This payment is intended to help the receiving spouse transition to a new location or living situation.
-These payments cannot be extended, changed, or replaced with any other kind of alimony, and they end either when the recipient dies or on a specific date that is three years or less from the divorce date.
+With transitional alimony, one spouse pays the other spouse after a marriage ending in less than five years.
+The aim is to help the receiving spouse transition to a new location or living situation.
+The payment(s) cannot be extended, changed, or replaced with any other kind of alimony.
+Further, they end either when the recipient dies or on a specific date that’s three years or less from the divorce date.
 If the supporting spouse dies before this debt is fully paid, it can be taken from their estate.

 The divorce process is a time of uncertainly, ambiguity, and financial and emotional stress.
 The Alimony Reform Act of 2011 creates clarity and transparency in an otherwise murky situation.
 Instead of confrontation and volatility, the former spouses can enjoy a situation of agreement and calm.